jdmendoza/jdmendoza.github.io/README.md

 ---
 ### [Music Lyric Generator](https://github.com/jdmendoza/rap_lyrics_generator_lstm)

-Description: I trained an LSTM with webscraped lyrics.
+Description: I trained an LSTM with webscraped lyrics to generate lyrics in the style on an rap artist.

 ### [Used iPhone Prediction Tool](https://github.com/jdmendoza/used_iphone_price_prediction)